bbolker/bbmisc/peeves.md

 ## More advice

 * Phrase statements positively rather than negatively: "ducks are likely to be larger in the tropics" rather than "ducks are unlikely to be smaller in the tropics", or "our attempt to catch ducks failed" rather than "our attempt to catch ducks did not succeed".
 (Orwell specifically recommends avoiding the "not un-" construction.)
-* I was brainwashed in high school that "this" should never be used without an antecedent ("Ducks are bigger in the tropics.
+* I had it beaten into me in high school that "this" should never be used without an antecedent ("Ducks are bigger in the tropics.
 This means that ...")
 "This" what?
-Although I don't believe it's a hard-and-fast rule, include an antecedent whenever you can ("This enlargement means that ..."); it will make your writing stronger and more specific.
+Although I no longer believe it's a hard-and-fast rule, include an antecedent whenever you can ("This enlargement means that ..."); it will make your writing clearer.
 * Avoid redundancy, particularly when hedging.
 Instead of saying "in most cases, ducks tend to be larger" say *either* "in most cases, ducks are larger" *or* "ducks tend to be larger".
 * The verb "to be" is vague and can usually be replaced by more concrete and specific phrasing.
 "There is/are" is a vague way to start a sentence.
+(Think about *why* you're giving the reader this piece of information, and try to work that motivation into your transition.)
 * "May" or "may be" can replace "could suggest that" or "is probably" or "is likely" and other waffle-phrases
 * "and" splices: "and" is often used to connect clauses that are only loosely connected: "Ducks are large and when they are approached by humans they make noise".
 These passages can be stronger if they are split into separate sentences ("Ducks are large.
 When they are approached by humans they make noise.") or separated with a semicolon ("Ducks are large; when they are approached by humans they make noise.")
 * "effect" is overused and vague. "has a positive effect on", "has a positive impact of", "positively influences" → "increases".
 "Affect" is better than "effect" (verbs stronger than nouns), but even here you should try to use a more specific word ("increases", "decreases"); "increases" is a lot better than "affects positively".
 I don't like "impacts" as a verb (I recognize that this preference is old-fashioned/peevish).
 "Negatively impacts" should be "hurts" or "decreases" or ...
 * For ecologists: "density-dependence" is vague.
 I try to avoid *reifying* density dependence (i.e., convert it from a label that describes a class of phenomena to a *thing*).
 "Density-dependent mortality" (or fecundity or whatever) is better than "density dependence" alone; the more specific you can be (e.g. attributing the effects to competition for limited resources or nest sites or whatever), the better.

     A similar example from evolutionary biology: "species X has larger female-biased sexual size dimorphism" → "species X has larger females relative to males" or "females are larger in species X"
 * Avoid constructions of the type "A and B have effects C and D, respectively" &mdash; you save a few words this way but the reader has to work harder to associate A with C and B with D

 ## Punctuation